Where most other types of medicines target proteins that cause or contribute to

 RNAi therapeutic, and Alnylam’s first commercial medicine, was approved in 2018.
 Since then,

-five other therapies have been approved in the United States and around the world.
+six other RNAi therapeutics have been approved in the United States and around the world.